How to Be Pitch Perfect

 Having Perfect Pitch

-Perfect Pitch or Absolute Pitch is the ability to recognise or produce a note without having heard a reference note.
-Perfect pitch can be attainable with ear training daily, but if you don’t have it, don’t stress.
-Most professional singers don’t, remember the goal is to sing in tune!
+Perfect Pitch or Absolute Pitch is the rare ability to recognise or produce a note without having heard a reference note.
+There is much debate about whether or not perfect pitch can be developed after early childhood, but the science says “no.” But you don’t need to have “perfect pitch” to be pitch perfect when you sing!
+Most professional singers don’t have perfect pitch.
+Remember, the goal is to sing in tune!

 If you’re still not sure you’re hitting that note, double check by having a musical friend tell you if you are or not.
 If you’re still hesitant, get yourself some professional coaching.
 They will have you hitting that note in a quaver beat!